webplatform/docs/html/tutorials/Marking_up_textual_content_in_HTML/index.md

 their DTDs available at the W3C Web site.&lt;/p&gt;
 &lt;/blockquote&gt;</pre>

 The <code>cite</code> attribute doesn't really do anything on its own, although it is useful to keep a record of where the quotes are taken from.
-You could just JavaScript to extract this information from the <code>cite</code> and do something meaningful with it, like open a new tab with that page loaded in it, for example.
+You could just JavaScript to extract this information from the <code>cite</code> attribute and do something meaningful with it, like open a new tab with that page loaded in it, for example.

 === Preformatted text ===